codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/triggers/cron-triggers.md

 toc: true
 ---

 Cron triggers allow you to create pipelines that start on a specific time schedule.
-This this very useful for cleanup jobs or periodic checks or any other workflow that needs to run after a time interval.
+This is very useful for cleanup jobs or periodic checks or any other workflow that needs to run after a time interval.

 >All times mentioned in Cron triggers are using the UTC time zone.